The public have had a general right of access to personal information held by the University.

 The Information Privacy Act 2009 governs access to and amendment of an individual’s own personal information and provides legislative safeguards regarding the handling of personal information.
 It also codifies, with minor amendments, Information Standard 42: Information Privacy.
 Previously access to personal information was via the now repealed Freedom of Information Act.

 Requests for an individual’s own personal information should be made using the Queensland Government application form for this purpose (link below).
-There is no application fee but there may be access fees.
+There is no application fee but there may be processing fees.

-Information privacy queries should be directed to the Privacy Contact Officer (firstname.lastname@example.org).
+Information privacy queries should be directed to the Privacy and Data Protection Officer (firstname.lastname@example.org).

 The website of the Office of the Information Commissioner, Queensland provides information and resources on privacy including contact details for their enquiry service (see link below).